-Part 4: Pulse measurement
+Part 5: Pulse measurement

-Last week we confirmed you were not zombies by measuring your pulse by sensing the electrical activity of your heart.
-This week we will repeat this confirmation, but we will sense your pulse by measuring the light intensity through your finger.
+Last week measured your pulse by sensing the electrical activity of your heart.
+This week we will repeat this measurement, but we will sense your pulse by measuring the light intensity through your finger.
 Your blood changes color (slightly) based on levels of oxygenation, and thus the intensity of light that passes through your finger fluctuates with your pulse.
-The complete circuit is shown in Figure 4, though you should build it in stages, from left to right, confirming the output after each functional component.
+The complete pulse measurement circuit is shown in Figure 5, though you should build it in stages, from left to right, confirming the output after each functional component.